dmsc/fastbasic/manual.md

 | DAUX1     | First Aux parameter    |
 | DAUX2     | Second Aux parameter   |

-The meanings of each of these is high- ly dependent on the target device.
+The meanings of each of these is highly dependent on the target device.

 **Get last SIO error function**
 **SERR() / SE.**